-We start our analysis by documenting some little-known facts regarding how a simple measure of firm heterogeneity, the standard deviation of the log of sales across establishments, varies across sectors and time in the U.S. economy.
-We show that this measure of dispersion can differ by a factor of ten between 6-digit NAICS industries and that it has increased on average by 11.8 per cent between 1997 and 2007.
+We start our analysis by documenting some little-known facts regarding how a simple measure of firm heterogeneity, the standard deviation of the log of sales across establishments, varies across sectors and time in the US economy.
+We show that this measure of dispersion can differ by a factor of ten between 6-digit NAICS industries and that it has increased on average by 11.8% between 1997 and 2007.
 Searching for patterns in the data, we find robust evidence that sales dispersion correlates positively with the export intensity of the industry, average sales per establishment and entry.
-Similar results hold when using two different strategies for identifying the effect of export intensity and alternative measures of dispersion, computed over total sales, labor productivity and also sales of non-exporters only.
+Similar results hold when using two different strategies for identifying the effect of export intensity and alternative measures of dispersion, computed over total sales, labour productivity and also sales of non-exporters only.
 Next, we propose a novel explanation based on the idea that the observed heterogeneity stems from technological choices.

-To do so, we develop a model in which endogenous investment decisions at the entry stage affect the variance of the possible realizations of productivity.
+To do so, we develop a model in which endogenous investment decisions at the entry stage affect the variance of the possible realisations of productivity.
 We then explore the implications for the equilibrium distribution of firms and wages in closed and open economies.
-Leading models of heterogeneous firms take the probability distribution from which firms draw productivity as given and characterize the resulting distribution of firm-level characteristics through the dynamics of entry, exit and possibly growth.
-Important examples are Melitz (2003), Rossi-Hansberg and Wright (2007), Luttmer (2010) and more recently Jones and Kim (2014) and König,

-Lorenz and Zilibotti (2015).
-This paper takes a complementary approach, namely, to recognize that firms can affect the variance of their productivity draws at the entry stage.
+Leading models of heterogeneous firms take the probability distribution from which firms draw productivity as given and characterise the resulting distribution of firm-level characteristics through the dynamics of entry, exit and possibly growth.
+Important examples are Melitz (2003), Rossi-Hansberg and Wright (2007), Luttmer (2010) and more recently Jones and Kim (2014) and König et al. (2016).
+This article takes a complementary approach, namely, to recognise that firms can affect the variance of their productivity draws at the entry stage.

 Although the success in starting a new enterprise or launching a new product is inherently uncertain, firms can deliberately choose between investing in smaller projects with less variable outcomes and more ambitious projects with higher variance.
-Such a trade off is very familiar to anyone pursuing academic research, but is also common in the world of business.
+Such a trade-off is very familiar to anyone pursuing academic research but is also common in the world of business.
 For instance, designing and assembling a new variety of laptop PCs, which mostly requires the use of established technologies, is safer and less costly than developing an entirely new product, such as tablet computers.
-In fact, the first tablet-like products date back to the 1980s, but did not reach success until the release of the iPad in 2010.1 Yet, after decades of attempts, Apple was rewarded with the sale of more than 250 million units over a period of five years only.
+In fact, the first tablet-like products date back to the 1980s but did not attain success until the release of the iPad in 2010.
+Yet, after decades of attempts, Apple was rewarded with the sale of more than 250 million units over a period of only five years.

-We formalize these ideas in a multi-industry model à la Melitz (2003) in which firms can draw a random productivity level upon paying an innovation cost and there are both fixed and variable export costs.
+We formalise these ideas in a multi-industry model $\dot{a}$ la Melitz (2003) in which firms can draw a random productivity level upon paying an innovation cost and there are both fixed and variable export costs.
 We modify the entry stage by allowing firms to choose the size of their investment in projects of unknown quality, which is shown to affect the variance of the probability distribution from which productivity is drawn.
-In particular, a complementarity between the size of the investment and the unknown quality of ideas implies that larger innovation projects are associated to more dispersed realizations of productivity.
-A key insight of the model is that the possibility to exit insures firms from bad realizations and increases the value of drawing productivity from a more dispersed distribution.
-However, bigger projects with higher variance require a larger investment, which generates a trade off.2
+In particular, a complementarity between the size of the investment and the unknown quality of ideas implies that larger innovation projects are associated with more